 Best Pre- and Post-Workout Meals: What to Eat Before and After Training

-To build muscle optimally, you need to get both your training and your diet right.
+If you want to build muscle optimally, you need to get both your training and your diet right.
 And although the most important aspect of your diet is your total daily calorie, protein, carbohydrate and fat intake, there are other factors to consider too.
 And one of the most important of these is your pre- and post-workout meals.

-Pre- and post-workout nutrition has been over-complicated by many and also made out to be far more important than it actually is.
-But although it’s not as crucial as some may make out, it is still a factor, and if you get it right, it will definitely have a positive effect on the results you are getting from your training.
+Pre- and post-workout nutrition has been over-complicated by many, and it has also been made out to be far more important than it actually is.
+But although it’s not as crucial as it's often made out to be, it is still a factor, and if you get it right, it will definitely have a positive effect on the results you are getting from your training.

-So in this article, I’ll outline the best foods to eat before training and after training, and I’ll also suggest a few supplements that could be useful too.
+So in this article, I’ll outline the best foods to eat before training and after training, and I’ll also suggest some supplements that could be useful too.

 The Best Pre-Workout Meal

-In order to achieve this, you need to eat a good amount of protein and some carbohydrate about 1.5–2 hours before training.
+In order to achieve this, you need to eat a decent amount of protein and carbohydrate about 1.5–2 hours before training.

-The exact amounts required will vary from person to person of course, but as a rough guide about 50g of protein and 30–50g of carbohydrate will be plenty for most people.
-Protein can come from meat, fish or eggs, and your carbohydrates should ideally be from a lower glycemic source, such as brown rice, oatmeal, sweet potato or whole grain pasta.
-A little fat is OK too, but not too much, as this is more likely to cause digestive discomfort during your training.
+The exact amounts required will vary from person to person of course, but about 40g of protein and 40-60g of carbohydrate will be plenty for most people.
+Your protein can come from meat, fish or eggs, and your carbohydrates should ideally be from a lower glycemic source, such as sweet potato, wholewheat pasts, brown rice or oatmeal.
+You can also have some fat, but not too much, as this is more likely to cause digestive discomfort during your training.

-Then, about an hour before training, I like to have one or two cups of coffee, as this gives an extra energy boost and helps improve performance even further.
+Then, about an hour before training, I always have one or two cups of coffee, as this gives an extra energy boost and it helps to improve performance even further.

-The only exception to the above is if you train early in the morning, in which case it’s best to simply have a whey protein shake and some fruit about 30 minutes before your workout.
+The only exception to the above is if you train early in the morning, in which case it’s best to simply have something light, such as a whey protein shake and some fruit about 30 minutes before your workout.

 The Best Post-Workout Meal

-To achieve this, you need a good amount of both protein and carbohydrate, ideally soon after your workout has finished.
+To achieve this, you need to eat a good amount of both protein and carbohydrate soon after your workout has finished.
 The reason it should be consumed soon after finishing your training is that at this time, your body is primed and ready to accept and utilize nutrients more than at any other time.

 So aim to eat your main meal within an hour (but 30 minutes would be even better) of finishing your workout.
 This should consist of at least 50g of protein and 100–150g of carbohydrates.
 Again, your protein can come from meat, fish or eggs, and your carbohydrates can be from a higher glycemic source (such as white rice or white potatoes) if you wish.
-And once again, the fat content should not be too high.
+The fat content is not too important, but ideally it should not be too high.

-Or if you can’t eat a main meal that soon after you finish training, just have a whey protein shake and a piece of fruit (a large ripe banana would be ideal) instead, and then have your main meal anywhere from one to three hours later.
+Alternatively, if you can’t eat a main meal that soon after you finish training, just have a whey protein shake and a piece of fruit (a large ripe banana would be ideal) instead, and then have your main meal anywhere from one to three hours after this.

 What About Supplements?

-Although what you eat is far more important than any supplements you might take, there are, however, a few supplements that can be very useful.
+What you eat is far more important than any supplements you might take, but having said that, there are a few supplements that can be very useful.
 The main ones, in relation to pre- and post-workout nutrition, are as follows:

-I’ve already mentioned this one, and although it’s not essential, it is a very useful and convenient way of adding some extra protein to your diet with the minimum of fuss.
+I’ve already mentioned this one, and although it’s not essential, it is a very useful and convenient way of adding some extra protein to your diet.

-Whey protein is a top-quality protein source with an excellent amino acid profile.
-It is also high in the branch-chain amino acids, is very easy to digest.
-And on top of that, it has a number of important health benefits as well.
+Whey protein is the best quality protein available.
+It has an excellent amino acid profile, it is high in the branch-chain amino acids and it is very easy to digest.
+And on top of that, it has a number of important health benefits.

 The most common use of whey protein is as a post-workout shake, to quickly get some protein into the system after training, but it can also be used at any other time of day as required.

-This is best taken pre-workout on your training days.
-And once again, it's not essential, but it does help delay fatigue during higher rep sets, so can be very useful if your main focus is on increasing muscle size.
-However, if most of your training tends to be in the lower rep ranges because you are mostly interested in increasing strength, you can give this one a miss.
+Taken pre-workout, this helps delay fatigue during higher rep sets, so it can be very useful if your main aim is to increase muscle size.
+But if most of your training is in the lower rep ranges, because your focus is on developing strength, you can give this a miss.

-Used as a pre-workout supplement, citrulline malate stimulates increased protein synthesis, as well as enhancing training performance, and also helps to reduce muscle soreness after training.
+Another pre-workout supplement, citrulline malate stimulates increased protein synthesis, as well as enhancing training performance, and it also helps reduce muscle soreness after training.
 Take 4–10g 30–60 minutes before your workout.

 Creatine also helps to delay muscle fatigue (as well as having many other benefits), but unlike beta-alanine, it is useful for all types of training and at all rep ranges.
 Take 4–5g per day after training, or at any time of day on your off days.

 L- Carnitine L-Tartrate (LCLT)

-This enhances the effects of testosterone on muscle growth, reduces exercise-induced muscle damage and soreness and helps with recovery.
+LCLT enhances the effects of testosterone on muscle growth.
+It also reduces muscle damage and soreness caused by exercise, and it helps with recovery.
 Take 1–2g per day (post-workout on training days).

 Intra Workout Nutrition